-ASPSP Definition: What It Means in Open Banking
+ASPSP Definition: What It Means in Open Banking (PSD2)

-That split matters for product teams:
+That matters for product teams in practical terms:

-| Role | Who | What they do |
+| Role | Who | What changes for your business |

 |---|---|---|

-| ASPSP | Bank, building society, many neobanks | Holds the account; provides access APIs |
+| ASPSP | Bank, building society, many neobanks | Holds the account; redirect and settlement behaviour vary by institution |

-| AISP | Licensed third party | Reads account information (with consent) |
+| AISP | Licensed third party | Reads balances and transactions for verification or insights |

-| PISP | Licensed third party | Initiates payments from the account (with consent) |
+| PISP | Licensed third party | Initiates payments from the account (pay by bank, collections) |

-| TPP | Umbrella term | Any licensed third party (AISP, PISP, or both) |
+| TPP | Umbrella | Any licensed third party — often your integration partner |

 Customer → consents in banking app (ASPSP)